Siqi4766/Mapping-brain-activation-and-representation-with-fMRI/README.md

 This was my first independent project on fMRI analysis.
 If you found any bugs or errors, please pointed them out :)

+Adapted from the template provided by Neuromatch Academy: https://compneuro.neuromatch.io/_images/MappingBrainRepresentationwithfMRI.svg

 ## Background
+Functional magnetic resonance imaging (fMRI) measures brain activity indirectly through the Blood Oxygenation Level Dependent (BOLD) signal.
+When a population of neurons becomes active, local metabolic demand increases, leading to changes in cerebral blood flow and blood oxygenation.
+These vascular changes produce fluctuations in the BOLD signal that can be measured throughout the brain.

+Because the vascular response occurs several seconds after neural activity, fMRI does not directly measure neuronal firing.
+Instead, neural events are transformed into delayed and temporally smoothed BOLD responses.
+This relationship is commonly modeled using the Hemodynamic Response Function (HRF), which describes the expected shape of the BOLD response following a brief burst of neural activity.

+In task-based fMRI experiments, one could model the timing of experimental events using stimulus vectors.
+These vectors are convolved with the HRF to generate predictors representing the expected BOLD response for each task condition.

+The General Linear Model (GLM) is then used to estimate how strongly each predictor explains the measured BOLD signal.
+The resulting regression coefficients (beta weights) quantify the contribution of each task condition to activity within a brain region.

+In this project, I analyze the Human Connectome Project motor task dataset.
+I construct task regressors for six motor conditions, convolve them with a double-gamma HRF, and fit a GLM to estimate task related activation across cortical parcels.
+This workflow illustrates the fundamental analysis pipeline used in task based fMRI research.

 ## Dataset
 - included 100 subjects, each with recorded BOLD signals in different experiments: emotion, gambling, language, motor, relational, social, and working memory.